 An early Crocus with a lovely, silver shimmer to the blooms.
-The golden stamens offset the petals perfectly.
+The golden anthers offset the petals perfectly.
 An excellent choice for naturalising.

 Crocus tommasinianus are commonly known as Woodland Crocus, and, as this name suggests are more tolerant of shade than most Crocus varieties.

 Species Crocus grow best in Cool to Mediterranean climates where they look fantastic in rockeries, beds and pots.
 Plant in a winter sun spot with drained soil.
 Beneath a deciduous tree is ideal.